+PIP112: Replace items #14 and 15 above with the following when BUL is implemented

 (14) ERCOT shall provide notice electronically via the Messaging System to each QSE with the number of megawatts expected to be delivered as a result of Balancing Energy Service Dispatch Instructions.
+The Messaging System will identify requests for Balancing Up – Load.

 (15) Loads acting as a Resource and providing Balancing Energy Service must be capable of responding to ERCOT Dispatch Instructions in a similar manner to Generation Resources.
+BUL is not considered to be a Load acting as a Resource.

 The deployment of power shall be constrained by the bidders’ specified ramp rate except during EECP Operations.

+QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by ramping during a fixed ramp period starting five (5) minutes prior to the target service interval.
+Energy provided outside of the target Settlement Interval as a result of ramping at the specified rate will not be considered part of the Dispatch Instruction.

+[PIP110: Ramp rates are included in the P1 interface view for Balancing Energy Instructed Deployments.
+The interface data point is only the Cleared MW amount.
+The Ramp Rate Limit and Ramp Rate Actual are defined in the interface view; however, the approach for including the ramp rate in the energy instruction has not been defined.
+Once the system is modified to include ramp rates as part of the Dispatch Instructions, item #17 above will be replaced with the following:]

-QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by ramping at the QSE specified ramp rate starting five (5) minutes prior to the target service interval.
+(17) QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by ramping at the QSE specified ramp rate starting five (5) minutes prior to the target service interval.
 Energy provided outside of the target Settlement Interval as a result of ramping at the specified rate will be considered an instructed deviation.

 Balancing Energy Service deployment instructions by ERCOT to any QSE are constrained by the amount of power that can be deployed in fifteen (15) minutes at the QSE specified ramp rate in the QSE’s bid.

 Balancing Energy Service recall instructions by ERCOT are not constrained by the QSE specified ramp rate.
-However, the QSE is expected to recall those instructions at a ramp rate that would comply to the instruction in five (5) minutes.
+However, the QSE is expected to recall those instructions at a fixed ramp period .
+Energy provided outside of the target settlement interval as a result of the ramping specified above will not be considered part of the Dispatch Instruction

+PIP110: Once the system is modified to include ramp rates as part of the Dispatch Instructions, item #19 above will be replaced with the following:

+(19) Balancing Energy Service recall instructions by ERCOT are not constrained by the QSE specified ramp rate.
+However, the QSE is expected to recall those instructions at the specified ramp rate.
 Energy provided outside of the target settlement interval as a result of the ramping specified above will be considered instructed deviation.

-Loads acting as Resources qualified to provide Responsive Reserve, Non-Spinning Reserve, or Replacement Reserve Services may also be used by ERCOT to provide Balancing Energy under the OOME instructions and pricing structure.
-ERCOT shall not use Loads acting as a Resource qualified to provide only Balancing Energy Up Service under the OOME instructions and pricing structure.
+ERCOT shall not use Loads acting as a Resource qualified to provide Balancing Energy Service under the OOME instructions and pricing structure.

+PIP112: Replace items #17 through #20 with the following once BUL is implemented:

-(17) QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by ramping at the QSE specified ramp rate starting five (5) minutes prior to the target service interval.
+(17) With the exception of Balancing Up – Load, QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by ramping at the QSE specified ramp rate starting five (5) minutes prior to the target service interval.
+For Balancing Up – Load, QSEs are expected to comply with Balancing Energy Service Dispatch Instructions by interrupting load as close to the target interval as possible.
 Energy provided outside of the target Settlement Interval as a result of ramping at the specified rate will be considered an instructed deviation.